Coordinating Committee on Manipur Integrity: History

-Sunil Karam and Somorendro Thokchom were elected as the coordinators of the new organisation and the other leaders were named as assistant coordiantors.
+Sunil Karam and Somorendro Thokchom were elected as the coordinators of the new organisation and the other leaders were named as assistant coordinators.

 United Committee Manipur, the best known of these constituents, was founded in July 2001 as an umbrella body in itself.
 It was formed in response to the extension of the Naga ceasefire agreement to the Naga-inhabited areas of Manipur.
 In 2024, COCOMI was reported to be operating from the offices of UCM.

 Indo-Naga peace talks

 In October 2019, COCOMI launched a mass protest to oppose any deal that could affect the territorial integrity of Manipur during the Indo-Naga peace talks.
 The then president, Sunil Karam, said that the central government's move to settle the Naga issue without Maniput state's involvement was an "insult" to Manipur.

 2023–2024 Manipur violence

 Ethnic violence between the majority Meitei community and the hill-based Kuki-Zo community broke out on 3 May 2023, causing virtually all of the Meitei people living in Kuki-dominated hills to get displaced to the Valley, and all the Kuki-Zo people living in the Valley to get displaced to the hills.
 COCOMI was reported to have supported the "age-old tradition of coexistence".

-But in early June, it organised a People's Convention in Imphal East, and declared a "national war against Chin-Kuki narco-terrorists", which was supposed to be fought unitedly by all the "indigenous people of Manipur".
+But in early June 2023, it organised a people's convention in Imphal East, and declared a "national war against Chin-Kuki narco-terrorists", which was supposed to be fought unitedly by all the "indigenous people of Manipur".
 It also claimed that, with the declaration of war, a "public emergency" came into force.

-The Convention also rejected the Union home minister Amit Shah's appeal to surrender weapons looted from the police armouries and refused combing operations by security forces, though it backtracked on this resolution the following day.
+This convention also rejected the Union Home Minister Amit Shah's appeal to surrender weapons looted from the police armouries and refused combing operations by security forces.
+However, it backtracked on this resolution the following day.